tutods/lib/config/biome-config/README.md

 ## ❓ How to install and use it?

-To install my package and use it is very simple, you only need to follow the steps above.
+To install my package and use it is very simple, you only need to follow the steps below.

 1. Create the `.npmrc` file with:
     ```bash